 - Add the oatbran, mustard if using, spring onions, onion granules, mixed herbs and the cheese to a bowl and give a quick mix.

-- In a cup whisk the egg until pale and fluffy, add the yogurt and together.
+- In a cup whisk the egg until pale, add the yogurt and mix.

 - Stir the egg mixture into the other ingredients until well combined.

 - Leave to soak for a few minutes.

 - Once the waffle machine is heated add the batter into the machine and cook for 5-6 minutes (you may need to experiment here or follow instructions from your machine as they will all vary).